reflectoring/reflectoring.github.io/_posts/2020-07-26-request-response.md

 or if we have several methods, that use the same response channel, or even if we have many instances of the client, the Spring AMQP will always correlate the response message to the sender.

 That's it.
-Now the client can call a method and start with it the procession on the server-side.
+Now the client can call a method and start with it the work on the server-side.
 From the client perspective, it is a normal blocking remote call.

 ### Retrieving a Aynchronous Result Later